stape-io/stape-sgtm-ios/README.md

 ### Firebase hooking

-To start listening to Firebase events you need to call `Stape.startFBTracking()` method after the call to `Stape.start()`.
+To start listening to Firebase events, you need to call `Stape.startFBTracking()` method after the call to `Stape.start()`.

-There is a handlers API to get responses for Firebase events dispatched to Stape.
+There is a handlers API to get responses for Firebase events dispatched to Stape Data Client.

 It consists of a pair of methods to add and remove handler closures identified by keys:
 ```swift
 public static func addFBEventHandler(_ handler: @escaping Completion, forKey key: String)
 public static func removeFBEventHandler(forKey key: String)